DendraScience/issues/README.md

 # issues
-Any issues you have with the Dendra system, please log here
+Any issues you have with the Dendra system, please log in the Issues tab of this repository.
+You will need to create a GitHub login if you don't already have one.